-Comcast.
-If Comcast chose instead to inflate the licensing fees it charged to other MVPDs, consumers would either pay more, if their MVPD pays the inflated fee, or would lose access, if their MVPD can't afford to pay it, or they would lose in other ways if their MVPD cuts corners and has less money to invest in innovation and expansion.
+If Comcast chose to deny other MVPDs access to valuable NBCUniversal and sports programming, consumers who want to watch it would have no choice but to subscribe to Comcast.
+If Comcast chose instead to inflate the licensing fees it charged to other MVPDs, consumers would either pay more, if their MVPD pays the inflated fee, or would lose access, if their MVPD can't afford to pay it, or they would lose in other ways if their MVPD cuts corners and has less money to invest in improved quality, innovation, and expansion.